 As an expert, experienced DUI attorney, Dean Tsourakis has helped many clients in Clearwater, Florida, after they have been arrested.
 He works aggressively to ensure your legal rights are upheld and fights hard to get the best outcome in every case he takes on.

 Due to the real danger of the roadways during the Fourth of July and what can happen when someone drinks and drives, it is best to follow the above advice on how to avoid a DUI.
 But if you do not avoid it, know you deserve skilled legal representation.

-The ramifications of a DUI conviction are not only temporarily difficult, but it can create long-lasting effects in your personal life and in your career.
+The ramifications of a DUI conviction are not only temporarily difficult, but they can create long-lasting effects on your personal life and in your career.

 Contact the law offices of Dean Tsourakis today.
 Call 727-785-2700 to schedule a free consultation.on Jun 24, 2020